Welcome back, and I want to begin with a couple of statements from people about this book.

 That's why it's good to go back and look at history.

-You look at the radical change that was accomplished uh during the FDR period of time, and uh you look at the fact that now we have people on both sides have become unhinged from uh or have detached themselves from basic principles about free speech, the rule of law, and um uh you know, having a due process to investigate things like that.
+And you look at the fact that now we have people on both sides have become unhinged from or have detached themselves from basic principles about free speech, the rule of law, and having a due process to investigate things like that.

 I think we're in a very dangerous time right now.

-I think this book helps to get people to understand that if we look at the uh context, the historical context of this.
+I think this book helps to get people to understand that if we look at the context, the historical context of this.

-Yeah, turned on a dime.
+Yeah, turned down a dime.

 That's right.

-It's just very discouraging to see this.
+This is very discouraging to see this.

 Yeah.